Words: Tom Kundert, Andrew Gibney, Priya Ramesh, David Cartlidge, Martin Mazur, Jonathan Harding.

 If you’re good enough you’re old enough, and after making his debut at 18 in a struggling Toulouse side that eventually beat the drop, Diop quickly proved he was up for the fight.

-The center-back’s debut came in November 2015 and he barely left the team thereafter, starting 21 games and helping Toulouse manage eight clean sheets as they secured survival with an 80th-minute winner over Angers on the final day.
+The centre-back’s debut came in November 2015 and he barely left the team thereafter, starting 21 games and helping Toulouse manage eight clean sheets as they secured survival with an 80th-minute winner over Angers on the final day.

 Diop – a tremendous athlete, excellent in the air and quick across the ground – spent his summer teaming up with PSG's Presnel Kimpembe and leading France to the U19 European Championship title.
 He has matured quite impressively under Toulouse boss Pascal Dupraz.
 AG